Edvinas009/THE-CAR-SYSTEM/README.md

 # THE-CAR-SYSTEM
-School project for Electric car system from 2021.
+School project for Electric car system using Open Smart Rich Shield and Arduino Uno from 2021.